Refining Low-Resource Unsupervised Translation by Language Disentanglement of Multilingual Model: Background

 Nonetheless, when it comes to fully unsupervised translation of distant and low-resource languages \citep{flores}, the aforementioned techniques fail to translate their success in high-resource languages to low-resource counterparts, unless ``{multilinguality}'' is involved. mBART \citep{mbart_liu2020multilingual} is among the first multilingual model to boost the performance greatly in low-resource UMT, by pre-training the model on the CC25 dataset, which is a 1.4-terabyte collection of monolingual data from 25 languages.
 The CC25 dataset contains not only data from English and the low-resource languages of interest, like Nepali, but also data from their related but higher-resource siblings, like Hindi.

 CRISS \citep{criss2020} later advances the state of the art in low-resource UMT by finetuning mBART with pseudo-parallel data of more than 180 directions mined from the model's encoder representations.
 This type of UMT models handles translations in multiple directions by a few principles that are designed to maximize parameter sharing.
-Particularly, first, it builds a large shared vocabulary that covers wordpieces from all languages.
+First, it builds a large shared vocabulary that covers wordpieces from all languages.
 Second, the encoder encodes input sentences without knowledge about their corresponding languages to promote language-agnostic representations in its outputs.
 Lastly, the decoder receives the encoder outputs and decodes the translation in the target language by prepending a language-specific token at the beginning of the output sequence.
-Training the model in such a multilingual environment helps the encoder to learn language-agnostic latent representations that are shared across multiple languages, allowing the decoder to translate from any language.
-The vast availability of high-resource siblings (\eg Hindi for Indic languages) may also help improve the performance of low-resource MT significantly \citep{harness-multilingual-garcia-etal-2021,sixtp_multiling_pre_training_chen2021towards}.
+Training the model in such a multilingual environment helps the encoder learn language-agnostic latent representations that are shared across multiple languages, allowing the decoder to translate from any language.
+The vast availability of high-resource siblings (\eg Hindi for Indic languages) may help improve the performance of low-resource MT significantly \citep{harness-multilingual-garcia-etal-2021,sixtp_multiling_pre_training_chen2021towards}.
+Meanwhile, LAgSwAV \citep{swavumt2021} improve unsupervised MT by mining pseudo-parallel data from monolingual data with cluster assignments.